Jump to main content

 Plug-in Functions Section

-The plug-in functions section at the top of the window gives you access to global functions that affect both the currently loaded programs, and the general working of the plug-in.
+The plug-in functions section at the top of the window gives you access to global functions that affect both the currently loaded kits and the general working of the program.

 Plug-in Name and Steinberg Logo